Is Your Commercial Site Compliant with Fire Safety Laws?

 Not least because anyone found to be breaching the rules could face a fine of up to $2,880 – or up to $7,000 for a second offence.
-In this post, we’ll take a closer look at the criteria your commercial needs to meet to stay compliant.
+In this post, we’ll take a closer look at the criteria your commercial site needs to meet to stay compliant.

 Fire Safety Act

 The Bermuda Fire Safety Act 2014 outlines the fire safety requirements for premises that are used as a workplace or as commercial premises, as well as those used:

 - For purposes of a victualling establishment